jaewoocho/transformers_code_llama/README.md

 </details>

 ## Results
-- Code Llama exhibits state-of-the-art performance on several code benchmarks.
+- Code Llama shows a state-of-the-art performance on several code benchmarks.
 Notably, the Python-specialized version outperforms larger models on Python coding benchmarks.
 The models also demonstrate robustness in handling long sequences and effectively support infilling tasks.
 The instruction fine-tuning improves safety and helpfulness without significantly compromising code generation capabilities.
 In summary, Code Llama represents a significant step forward in the application of LLMs for coding tasks, offering improvements in code generation, infilling, and handling of long input contexts, along with enhanced safety and instruction-following capabilities.

 - HumanEval: A benchmark comprising Python programming problems to evaluate the effectiveness of code synthesis models in generating function bodies that pass given test cases.
 - MBPP (Mostly Basic Python Problems): A dataset of basic Python programming challenges designed to assess a code generation model's ability to solve elementary coding tasks.